✓ Updated February 2026

 Rental Car

 The undisputed king of Maui transportation, a rental car offers the most freedom to explore the island's diverse landscapes, from the Road to Hana to Haleakala.
-It's essential for reaching most beaches, hiking trails, and smaller towns.
+It's essential for reaching many beaches, hiking trails, and smaller towns not served by public transport.

 Ride-Sharing Services (Uber/Lyft)